loloserrano/11_23/content/docs/pics.md

 ## All the Pictures in KCP

 I counted 23 images embedded within the text of KCP.
-Six images include human beings, and one includes a masculine humanoid camel.
+Seven images include human beings, and one includes a masculine humanoid camel.

 ### **Three Couples**